 Applicants’ dissertation research need not be specifically in values and public policy, but they will be expected to demonstrate a commitment to working on a research project in this area.
-Projects must be related to an area in which the School has a Center or Program (such as science and environmental policy, health and well-being, democratic institutions and processes, information technology policy or globalization and governance).
+Projects must be related to an area in which the School has a Center or Program (such as science and environmental policy, health and well-being, or globalization and governance).
 For more information about these and other areas, as well as a list of Centers and Programs visit: http://wws.princeton.edu/centers-programs.

-Applications will be evaluated on the basis of the applicant’s previous accomplishments, the promise of the proposed research project in values and public policy, and the likelihood that the project will be enhanced by being carried out at the Woodrow Wilson School.
+Applications will be evaluated on the basis of previous accomplishments, promise of the proposed research project in values and public policy, and likelihood that the project will be enhanced by being carried out at the Woodrow Wilson School.
 Contribution to the University’s teaching program will also be considered.

 Term of Appointment